 By Maria Sole Scollo, IT security expert at Consortium GARR

-Maria Sole Scollo is an IT security expert at Consortium GARR, she has been part of GARR-CERT since 2002 (cert.garr.it).
-She deals with the management of security incidents, user support and publication of security alerts, as well as cybersecurity training.
-She is also interested in the analysis of Cyber Intelligence sources for operational data protection.
+Maria Sole Scollo is an IT security expert at Consortium GARR.
+She has been part of GARR-CERT since 2002.
+She deals with the management of security incidents, user support and publication of security alerts, as well as training relating to cybersecurity issues.
+Her area of interest include to the study and analysis of Cyber Intelligence sources for operational data protection.

 Read more on the GÉANT Cyber Security Month 2020: https://dev.connect.geant.org/csm2020